 In the retrograde cluster, the second-largest contribution, linear quasi-barotropic dynamics, increases in relative importance after onset and becomes dominant after day 2 (except for ScBL).
 For this contribution, intrinsic wave propagation dominates, as one may expect from linear theory for a retrograding Rossby wave.
-Note, however, that the observed retrogression, i.e., the upstream displacement of the PV anomalies leading to regime onsets is here actually dominated by nonlinear dynamics (i.e., eddy fluxes).
-Baroclinic coupling makes a consistently negative contribution before day 1, which is small (in absolute value) compared to the dominating nonlinear contribution, but comparable in amplitude to the linear quasi-barotropic contribution.
+Note, however, that the observed retrogression, i.e., the upstream displacement of the PV anomalies leading to regime onsets, is here actually dominated by nonlinear dynamics (i.e., eddy fluxes).
+Baroclinic coupling makes a consistently negative contribution before day 1, which is small (in absolute value) compared to the dominating nonlinear contribution but comparable in amplitude to the linear quasi-barotropic contribution.
+The divergent contribution is relatively small and mostly positive.
+A minor inter-regime difference in the retrograde cluster is that the divergent contribution is notably larger for ScBL than for the other regimes.

-- The divergent contribution is relatively small and mostly positive.
-A minor inter-regime difference in the retrograde cluster is that the divergent contribution is notably larger for ScBL than for the other regimes. - In the upstream cluster (Figure 9 e-h) the linear quasi-barotropic dynamics are largely dominated by the advection of PV anomalies by the background flow.
+In the upstream cluster (Fig. 9e-h) the linear quasibarotropic dynamics are largely dominated by the advection of PV anomalies by the background flow.
 The dominance of this term indicates the importance of advecting pre-existing anomalies into the core region of the regime pattern.
-The generation and amplification of these anomalies predominantly occur in regions where the regime pattern has small amplitude, and are thus poorly captured by tendencies projected onto the regime pattern.
-In a case study, Hauser et al. (2022b) used a semi-Lagrangian (anomaly-following) framework to describe this situation explicitly - for amplification due to upper-tropospheric divergent outflow.
-From the Eulerian perspective of the current study, however, we do not find a comparable signal: Negative divergent tendencies do not overlap spatially with the negative PV anomaly before onset (compare the spatial distribution of PV anomalies (Figure 8) with that of the divergent tendencies (Figure 12 and discussion in subsection 4.3)).
-To test the generality of Hauser et al.'s results, it seems necessary to apply their semi-Lagrangian perspective to a large number of cases.
-Nonlinear dynamics and baroclinic coupling make further positive contributions to
+The generation and amplification of these anomalies predominantly occur in regions where the regime pattern has small amplitude and are thus poorly captured by tendencies projected onto the regime pattern.
+In a case study, Hauser et al. (2022b) used a semi-Lagrangian (anomaly-following) framework to describe this situation explicitly for amplification due to upper-tropospheric divergent outflow.
+From the Eulerian perspective of the current study, however, we do not find a comparable signal: negative divergent tendencies do not overlap spatially with the negative PV anomaly before onset (compare the spatial distribution of PV anomalies (Fig. 8) with that of the divergent tendencies (Fig. 12 and discussion in Sect.
+4.3)).
+To test the generality of Hauser et al. (2022b)'s results, it seems necessary to apply their semi-Lagrangian perspective to a large number of cases.
+Nonlinear dynamics and baroclinic coupling make further positive contributions to regime onset (before day 1), which are similar in amplitude, except for GL, for which baroclinic coupling is very small but the divergent contribution is comparable to that of the nonlinear dynamics.
+The divergent contribution is very small in the other three regimes.
+A further difference for GL is that the amplitude of both the linear and nonlinear quasibarotropic dynamics is 30 %-50 % smaller than in the other regimes.

 Figure 9.
-Same as Figure 7, but for both cluster (top row - retrograde, second row - upstream) and both extended seasons (third row - NDJFM, bottom row - MJJAS).
+Same as Fig. 7, but for both clusters (a-d: retrograde, e-h: upstream) and both extended seasons (i-l: NDJFM, m-p: MJJAS).